-As the new season approaches, we wanted to give our members and Boro fans an update about what we have been doing and what’s been happening from our perspective.
+With the new season underway, we want to give our members and Boro fans an update about what we have been doing and what’s been happening from our perspective.

 Firstly, there have been a number of changes to the Co-Op Board.
 Harry, our former chair, decided to stand down during the close season for personal reasons, and more recently Roger Barnes and Ben Bruce have made the same decision.
 We are very grateful for their contributions to the Co-Op and the Boro and are looking forward to catching up with them on the terraces.

 John Hobson has returned to the Board after being co-opted at our meeting on 25th July, another member has shown interest in joining the Board, and the Board have appointed Mark Axon as interim Chair.

 We would like to place on record our sincere thanks to all concerned for their hard work in getting the Boro into a position to start the season as a National League North side.

 After the sale of the ground, we were keen to meet with the new ground owner Norman Smurthwaite and were delighted that he too was keen to meet and share a brief overview of his plans with us.
 A summary of this discussion is available on our website.
 In addition to this, we will be sharing our disabled facility plans with Norman soon.

 The fact that he wanted to meet with us and open meaningful dialogue as soon as possible was very reassuring.
 He indicated that he was happy to work with supporters’ groups and Mr Thorn (the Football Club owner) alike to help make the ground a focal point for the local community.

 An overview of our main aims and objectives are listed below;